N4S4/synology-api/documentation/docs/apis/classes/audiostation.md

 # AudioStation
 :::warning

-This API is not documented yet.
+This API is partially documented or under construction.

 :::
 ## Overview
 A class to interact with Synology AudioStation API.

 ## Methods
 ### `get_info`
 Retrieve general information about the AudioStation service.